- Why We Need a Guide of Basic Information Security Management Practices for IT Organizations

 - What if an IT Service Provider’s Client Doesn’t Want to Pay for a Control.

 - I’m a 1-Person IT Company.
 My Clients are Very Small Businesses.
-Basic as the Code is, it is Still Too Much.
+Basic as the Guide is, it is Still Too Much.
 What Do I Do?

 - Who is SecureTheVillage?